-You will likely encounter these aptitude tests before you reach an assessment centre but it is common to encounter them again at an assessment centre to check that your performance is consistent.
+- You will likely encounter these aptitude tests before you reach an assessment centre, but it is common to encounter them again at an assessment centre to check that your performance is consistent.
 Tests can involve numerical and verbal reasoning, logic, diagrammatic and situational judgment tests.
 For more information and practice resources check out our Psychometric tests webpage.

 Case Study Activities

-- Case study activities usually present you with a business problem and you are expected to evaluate the information, consider options and propose a solution.
+- Case study activities usually present you with a business problem and you are expected to evaluate the information, consider various options, and propose a solution.
 They can take the form of either an individual interview or a small group activity with other applicants.
 For more information check out our Case Study Activities webpage.